Challenges for India's Modi in his third term as prime minister

 Modi's Bharatiya Janata Party (BJP) lost a third of the seats it held in rural constituencies, an analysis of voting data showed, reflecting discontent in the countryside over lack of jobs and inflation.

-The unemployment rate in India rose to 8.1 percent in April from 7.4 percent in March, according to the private think-tank Centre for Monitoring Indian Economy.
+The unemployment rate in India rose to 8.1% in April from 7.4% in March, according to the private think-tank Centre for Monitoring Indian Economy.

-Government estimates for the latest January-March quarter show that the urban unemployment rate in the 15-29 age group ticked higher to 17 percent from 16.5 percent in the prior quarter.
+Government estimates for the latest January-March quarter show that the urban unemployment rate in the 15-29 age group ticked higher to 17% from 16.5% in the prior quarter.

-The overall urban unemployment rate in the January-March quarter stood at 6.7 percent, compared to 6.5 percent in the previous quarter, according to government data.
+The overall urban unemployment rate in the January-March quarter stood at 6.7%, compared to 6.5% in the previous quarter, according to government data.

 The Indian government does not release quarterly unemployment figures for rural India.